-- transmission front bearing retainer

-- Concentric Slave Cylinder (CSC)

-- braided steel hose with bleeder

-- 5/16"-18 flat head socket cap screws (4)

-- spacer plates (if required for application)
+- transmission front bearing retainer & locating stud - combination slave cylinder/release bearing (CSC) - braided steel hose with bleeder - 5/16"-18 flat head socket cap screws (4) - spacer plates (if required for application)

-If the hydraulic kit was ordered at the same time as the transmission, then your CSC will already be mounted on the front of the transmission.
+If the hydraulic kit was ordered at the same time as the transmission, then your CSC will be placed on the front of the transmission.

-NOTE: PARTS PICTURED ARE ONLY EXAMPLES.
+NOTE: PARTS PICTURED ARE EXAMPLES ONLY.
 THE CORRECT PARTS FOR YOUR PARTICULAR VEHICLE MAY NOT LOOK THE SAME.